CAMBI-tech/BciPy/bcipy/acquisition/README.md

 ## Alternate DataAcquisitionClient

 The `LslClient` is the preferred method for interacting with devices, however, BciPy also provides a more generic client for instances where this may not work, such as connecting to a device through via a TCP interface.
 This client is more general, but requires more configuration and is not currently supported.
+Note also that this client was not designed for multi-modal acquisition.

 ### Example